-SMRT Link comes with a default Instrument Control Software (ICS) user account (pbicsuser) which is used by the Sequel Systems to communicate with SMRT Link Web Services over a secure, encrypted connection.
+SMRT Link comes with a default Instrument Control Software (ICS) user account (pbicsuser) which is used by the Sequel II systems to communicate with SMRT Link web services over a secure, encrypted connection.
 The pbicsuser account is required for instruments to communicate with SMRT Link.
 (Note that the pbicsuser credentials can only be used to access SMRT Link resources - it is not an LDAP account or a local account on the Linux system.)